TUDelft-PRIME-Books/Linear-Algebra/Chapter3/GeometryofLinearTransformations.md

 ::::::{prf:example} Application

 Suppose we have a standard deck of $52$ perfectly rectangular playing cards placed in a stack on a table.
-A standard playing card is about $87$ by $56$ millimeters, so we can assume that the corners of the lowest card are on
+A standard playing card is about $87$ by $56$ millimetres, so we can assume that the corners of the lowest card are on

 $$
 \begin{bmatrix}0\\0\\0\end{bmatrix},\quad\begin{bmatrix}87\\0\\0\end{bmatrix},\quad\begin{bmatrix}0\\56\\0\end{bmatrix},\quad\text{and}\quad\begin{bmatrix}87\\56\\0\end{bmatrix},